 We first met Rollie when he was a featured storyteller at My Labour Our Future and the artist profiled in our #ILO100 campaign in 2019.
 Since then, Large has become the unofficial anthem of the decent work movement.
 Rollie has a stellar portfolio of projects that is well aligned with our focus on income, wealth and democratic inequality, and our concern for decent work and equitable economies.

 For more than thirty of our eighty years, Atkinson has amplified many ingenious and inspiring voices through our fellowship programs.
 Atkinson Fellows are widely known for game-changing investigative journalism, policy innovations within health, education and social service systems, and disruptive narratives about the economy.
 The idea of an Atkinson Artist comes out of this legacy.
 It’s about the waves only culture workers can make within social movements and the corridors of legislative or corporate power.

-Stay tuned for more information about this exciting, new initiative.
+Stay tuned for more information about this exciting initiative currently under development.

 The opinions expressed by the Atkinson Artist do not represent those of the Atkinson Foundation.
 We respect the freedom of artistic expression, and the right and responsibility of artists to engage in civic life in a democratic society.